zzcipod/Regex-Tutorial/Develop/gist-template.md

 ### Look-ahead and Look-behind

+Postitive Lookahead - Matches a group after the main expression without including it in the result.
+Negative Lookahead - Specifies a group that can not match after the main expression.
+Positive Lookbehind - Matches a group without including it in the result.
+Negative Lookbehind - Specifies a group that can not match before the main expression if there is a match it is discarded

 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)